 Yes, all V-Move tugs from the XL+ and larger (including the 650 and 1200 tow tugs) can be certified to operate where there is an explosive environment, such as in a paint room.
-We only recommend you certify the AC motor tugs as an AC motor does not generate a spark in the motor like a DC motor does.
+Our AC motor tugs do not generate a spark in the motor like a DC motor does.
 Some DC motors casings will have an option to be themselves certified explosion-proof.
 However, our DC motor tugs smaller than the V-move XL don’t have that certification from the factory.

 Here is a site that details the Hazardous Locations: Classes, Divisions and Groups